Stepikus/GridRuler/README.md

 # GridRuler
-GridRuler is ImageJ plugin for analysing (counting and measuring) particles inside grid (such as spores inside Burker chamber or Red blood cells inside Neubauer chamber-hemocytometer).
-GridRuler is able to recognise lines of grid, these lines are then used as reference size for measurment of particles.
-(Therefore it is called gridRuler)
-GridRuler will do analysis of all your pictures in selected folder.
+GridRuler is an ImageJ plugin designed for analyzing (counting and measuring) particles within a grid, such as spores inside a Burker chamber or red blood cells inside a Neubauer chamber (hemocytometer).
+GridRuler can recognize grid lines, which are then used as a reference size for the measurement of particles.
+This functionality is the basis for its name, GridRuler.
+The plugin will analyze all images in a selected folder.

-The plugin was developed in Crop Researche institute, Prague.
-For comments write to an email stepan.helmer@vurv.cz
+This plugin was developed at the Crop Research Institute in Prague.
+For comments or inquiries, please contact stepan.helmer@vurv.cz.

-Plugin will be later published in an article in impact factor journal.
+GridRuler will be featured in an article to be published in a journal with an impact factor.

-Plugin is freely available under licence GNU-GPL version 3.
+The plugin is freely available under the GNU-GPL version 3 license.